andrmos/mod250-auction/README.md

 - Overview of your bids
 - Overview of your auctions
 - Use of HTTPS
+- Topic subscription with JMS, the topic notifies when an Auction is finshed

 ### Users
 There are two types of users, sellers and customers.